Jobs

 loop runs for longer than 60 seconds, it may (though rarely) be terminated without warning.
 To avoid ending up in an unrecoverable state, follow the best practices.

 - Long running API calls are OK, but know that a job may be evicted during the call.
-Make sure your job can pick up where it left off by recording the state immediately before making a long API call, even if that means it needs to make the API call again in a scenario where it needed to be evicted.
+Make sure your job can pick up where it left off by recording the state immediately before making a long API call, even if that means it needs to make the API call again in a scenario where it was evicted.

 - Use the